Week 1 (May 21-27): *Note: Because the first week includes so many logistical items, this page will include more than the normal week’s activities.

 - Defining the Genre (Activity Instructions)

-- Monday 5/22: Either create a blog (I recommend a WordPress site, operated in-house here at VCU) or create a new post on a current blog of yours.
+- Monday 5/21: Either create a blog (I recommend a WordPress site through RamPages, operated in-house here at VCU) or create a new post on a current blog of yours.
 Add a category or tag called “vizpoem,” and get into the habit of tagging/categorizing all writing for this course with that vizpoem label.
-Write an introductory post telling us about yourself, why you took this course, when during the day you will probably be completing work for this course (tell us a little bit about your other obligations and we may be able to accommodate your schedule) and how familiar you might be with poetry in general and “the lyric” in particular.
+Write an introductory post telling us about yourself, why you took this course, and when during the day you will probably be completing work for this course.
+Tell us a little bit about your other obligations and we may be able to accommodate your schedule.
+Then let us know and how familiar you are with poetry in general and “the lyric” in particular.
 You can find an example of an introductory blog post on my “introductions” page.